atijare/Exploring-Car-Acceptability-Prediction-with-Decision-Trees-and-Random-Forests/README.md

 Clone the repository:
 git clone <your-repo-url>

-Install dependencies:
-pip install pandas scikit-learn matplotlib seaborn
+Install dependencies: pip install pandas scikit-learn matplotlib seaborn

 Open the Jupyter Notebook (.ipynb) and run all cells.
-Dataset
-The dataset is the Car Evaluation dataset from the UCI Machine Learning Repository.
+Dataset: The dataset is the Car Evaluation dataset from the UCI Machine Learning Repository.
 It contains categorical features describing car attributes and a target variable indicating car acceptability.
 Dataset link: UCI Car Evaluation Dataset

 Results & Insights